-Well known mycologist Paul Stamets, director of research and founder of Fungi Perfecti, had his own personal experience with coriolus versicolor when his own 84 year old mother was diagnosed in 2009 with stage 4 breast cancer and given less than 3 months to live.
+Well known mycologist Paul Stamets, director of research and founder of Fungi Perfecti (now Host Defense), had his own personal experience with Coriolus versicolor when his own 84 year old mother was diagnosed in 2009 with stage 4 breast disorders and given less than 3 months to live.
 (Watch the video here!)
-Although she could not undergo surgery or radiation treatments, she was prescribed Taxol and Herceptin as well as 4 capsules of turkey tail twice a day.
-Months later she was tumor-free and still alive today to tell the story.

 Powder Hot Water Extracts

 The best and most medicinally effective way to use this mushroom is

 Mushroom Science is a high quality brand that offers a tested potent extraction of coriolus, by far one of the best on the market.

 They offer both a super strength version as well as a PSP extract.
 Mushroom Science extracts are made using a method called "hot water extraction" in which the chitin (hard shelled fiber) is removed.
 This allows for the effective extraction of polysaccharide concentrates.

 Fungi Perfecti is another top medicinal mushroom brand we use and trust.
 These are a freeze-dried encapsulated powdered extract of the actual mushroom mycelium bio-mass.

 Dragon Herbs also offers an alcohol tincture called Coriolus Immune Drops.